tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Epic Feat

-Once per day as a quick action, you can gain command points equal to the number of relationship points you have with the any one relationship associated with battle or victory.
+Once per full recovery as a quick action, you can gain command points equal to the number of relationship points you have with the any one relationship associated with battle or victory.

 ---